willymcallister/willymcallister.github.io/assets/d3/README.md

 <div id="someanimationID"></div>
 ```

-The code surrounded by {{ }} is a special liquid syntax used by Jekyll to generate my static web pages.
+The code surrounded by double curly brackets is a special liquid syntax used by Jekyll to generate my static web pages.
 To insert this in a plain .html file replace the liquid syntax with your specific paths to the .js and .css files.

 Example article: [What's with the name?](http://spinningnumbers.org/a/whats-with-the-name.html)